-Tax is in important issue for the company, our stakeholders and our customers.
-As a group, we aim to be fully compliant with all tax rules and regulations, provide appropriate full disclosure and manage tax risks in a prudent manner.
+Tax is an important issue for the Group, our stakeholders and our customers.
+As a Group, we aim to be fully compliant with all tax rules and regulations, provide appropriate full disclosure and manage tax risks in a prudent manner.

 Tax risk for TalkTalk arises in a number of areas;

 Tax risk is managed by the tax function.
 All tax compliance is managed in house by the tax function and the reach and capability of the team is appropriate for the size and complexity of the Group.
 The team is managed by the Director of Tax who reports directly into the CFO.
 The Group Financial Controller also attends Audit Committee meetings to provide updates to the Board on tax reporting, ongoing issues and changes in tax legislation.
 The compliance and review process across all taxes is documented and reviewed to allow visibility of the controls in place to manage tax risk.
 This policy is approved by the Audit Committee.

 Members of the tax team attend key business decision making forums to ensure there is awareness of the tax impact of all new transactions.